- Common name: African elephant

 - Scientific name: Loxodonta africana

-- African elephants are the largest mammals on earth.
+- African elephants are the largest and heaviest land mammals on earth.

 - They have larger ears than the Asian elephant and they are shaped like the continent of Africa.
 Each ear can measure 4 ft or 1.2 m across.
 Their large ears are used to control their body temperature.
 They contain capillaries helping release heat.